February 07, 2025

 Several factors influence the rate of reaction:

-- Concentration of Reactants: Concentration of Reactants: Generally, the higher the concentration of reactants, the faster the reaction.
+- Concentration of Reactants: Generally, the higher the concentration of reactants, the faster the reaction.
 The availability of more particles to collide with each other results in faster reaction rates.

-- Surface Area of Reactants: The reaction rate becomes faster when reactants are divided into smaller components which increases their surface area.
-An increased number of particles become accessible for collision thus speeding up reaction rates.
+- Surface Area of Reactants: The reaction rate becomes faster when reactants are divided into smaller components, which increases their surface area.
+An increased number of particles becomes accessible for collision, thus speeding up reaction rates.

 - Presence of a Catalyst: Catalysts in chemical reactions function by decreasing activation energy so the reaction begins more quickly yet they stay intact during the process.
 Reactants transform into products more efficiently because of this effect.

 - Pressure: The rate of gas reactions increases when pressure levels rise.
-The compression of gas molecules sparks closer interactions which boost the number of molecular collisions.
+The compression of gas molecules sparks closer interaction, which boosts the number of molecular collisions.

 Unraveling Rate Laws: Understanding Reaction Speed